oclipa/reactjs-cheat-sheet/README.md

 **NavLink Component**

 An extension of the Link component is the NavLink component.
-With regard to linking, these behave exactly the same, however NavLink allows styling to be applied to a link.
+Both components behave exactly the same when it comes to linking, however NavLink also allows styling to be applied to a link.
 It also enables the correct focus to be maintained, for accessibility.

 When NavLink is used in place of Link, the resulting `a` tag is decorated with two new properties:
    * `aria-current="page"`: this indicates that this is the link for the current page and is chiefly used by screen-readers.